The top 10 health benefits of eating eggs

 Eggs are a good source of protein, choline, and other nutrients

-• One large egg contains 6 grams of protein—or 13% of the daily recommended intake for healthy adults.
-Eggs also contain all nine essential amino acids.
+One large egg provides 6 grams of protein, equivalent to 13% of the recommended daily intake for healthy adults.
+Additionally, eggs contain all nine essential amino acids.

-• Choline: Eggs are one of the few dietary sources of choline, a B vitamin that plays an important role in brain function and memory.
-(Choline is also found in breast milk.)
+Choline: Eggs stand out as a rich dietary source of choline, a vital B vitamin crucial for brain function and memory.
+(Choline is naturally present in breast milk as well.)

 Conclusion